GR-NBA-data-challenge/NBA-data-template/README.md

 # Installing additional packages

 You can use any pip package in your code.
 Just make sure that `requirements.txt` is updated.

+As we use the Miniconda python distribution, any package available with pip can be used.

 You can check the pip dependencies installed on your system with: